iqis/Q7/README.md

     of .my, or inside .my
   - let the user pick and choose what bindings to *import*
   - prefix bidings with type name
+  - teach the user to manually rename existing bindings in time of collision